Ontario Highway 4

 King's Highway 4, also known as Highway 4, is a provincially maintained highway in the Canadian province of Ontario.
 Originally much longer than its present 100.8 km length, more than half of Highway 4 was transferred to the responsibility of local governments in 1998.
-It travels between Highway 3 in Talbotville Royal, north-west of St. Thomas, and Highway 8 in Clinton, passing through the city of London inbetween.
+It travels between Highway 3 in Talbotville Royal, north-west of St. Thomas, and Highway 8 in Clinton, passing through the city of London in between.

 Highway 4 was first designated in 1920, when a 51 km route between Talbotville Royal and Elginfield was assumed by the Department of Highways.
-It was extended in the early 1930s both south to Port Stanley as well as north to Flesherton.
+It was extended in the early 1930s, both south to Port Stanley, as well as north to Flesherton.